Skip to content

 ^The decrease in the number of included surgeries was due in part to an increasing number of complex cases managed by the Retina Service in addition to an increase in cases with insufficient follow-up during COVID-19.

-With a 100% reattachment rate for primary RRD repair after one or more surgeries, the Retina Service continues to maintain high success rates for this procedure.
-For the past 11 years, the Retina Service has consistently met international benchmarks of 97% to 100% for successful RRD repair.1-5
+With a 100% reattachment rate for primary RRD repair after one or more surgeries, the Mass Eye and Ear Retina Service continues to maintain high success rates for this procedure.
+For the past 12 years, the Retina Service has consistently met international benchmarks of 97% to 100% for successful RRD repair.1-5

 Macular Hole Surgery: Single Surgery Closure Rate at Five Months Follow-Up